 OnePlus has ramped up its marketing machine with teases for its new smartphone, the successor to last year's excellent OnePlus One, and we finally know when we'll get a good look at the next handset - and how, which is an important detail in this instance.

-The company has pegged 27 July at 7pm Pacific Time (that's 28 July at 10am Malaysia time) as the official launch date for the OnePlus 2, as the previous date of 1 June came and went, but it won't be shown via a standard press conference stream or product website launch.
+The company has pegged 27 July at 7pm Pacific Time (that's 28 July at 3am UK time, sadly) as the official launch date for the OnePlus 2, as the previous date of 1 June came and went, but it won't be shown via a standard press conference stream or product website launch.
 No, the phone will be unveiled exclusively in virtual reality, allowing viewers to see the handset up close.

 Indeed, OnePlus will stream its event via VR using Google Cardboard, although it's not yet known if it will be viewable on both Android and iPhone devices (as the latest Cardboard revision now officially supports the latter).
 OnePlus has even designed its own, more compact version of the Cardboard 2.0 viewer, which will be available soon via its website - you'll just pay for shipping.